A fair proportion of our call outs for "poor picture" are not caused by the aerial

 Or do I route it forward, round the cradle, and then down the pole ?

 Well we did a series of tests and found no measurable difference.
 I`m not saying there isn`t any difference, I`m just saying we couldn`t measure it.
 It certainly looks worse if you route it back round the reflector though !
-Don`t forget to introduce a slight downward gradient to the cable (where it exits the aerial`s junction box) to help prevent the ingress of water to the dipole.
+To help prevent the ingress of water don`t forget to introduce a slight downward gradient to the cable (where it exits the aerial`s junction box), or, if the aerial is a Log Periodic, tilt it up at the front !

 Next use decent quality insulation tape to secure the cable to the outside of the pole.
 Make sure you stretch the it a bit whilst you wrap it round, and remember to keep the tape warm in your pocket if using it in the cold weather !
 The use of cable ties is not recommended as they degrade in the sunlight and when they fail you don`t want to have to go back up to replace them.
 Running the cable down the inside of the mast can also be problematic due to the possibility of chaffing on the cut end of the pole, plus any wind movement can cause the downlead to bang against the inside of the tube in a most annoying fashion.
 Lastly, if you run the cable down the North side of the pole it will minimise exposure to the sun (clever ehh.....).